QQ83076130/PanoEnabler/README.md

 IMPORTANT
 ===========

-- Doesn't work in A4 or lower iDevices due to iOS compatibility reason.
+- Doesn't fully working in A4 iDevices due to iOS compatibility reason and you can only get about 30% sizes of Panoramic image because I replace the actual image one that won't be generated with its thumbnail.
-- You can tell me to improve any of codes or if you found out how to make it work with A4 iDevices.
+- You can tell me to improve any codes or if you found out how to make it work with A4 iDevices.
-- Not very good code may cause bug(s), report to me if you face them.
 - Thanks for all Beta Testers for this tweak !

 Contact